This Privacy Notice is addressed to:

 We do not process personal information unless we have a proper legal basis which include:

 - it is necessary for the legitimate interests of Novartis in managing adverse events, medical information queries, and product complaints in compliance with its obligations under local legislation and national / international regulatory relating to conduct of pharmacovigilance.
 It is also necessary for reasons of substantial public interest in ensuring the safety of medicines; and

-- it may be necessary for Novartis to process personal data for the purpose of protecting the vital interests of an individual or individuals.
+- it may be necessary for Novartis to process personal information for the purpose of protecting the vital interests of an individual or individuals.

-What personal data do we collect and use?
+What personal information do we collect and use?

-For the purposes listed in this Privacy Notice, we collect and use the following categories of personal data:
+For the purposes listed in this Privacy Notice, we collect and use the following categories of personal information:

 - information about individuals that report adverse events or make medical information queries or product quality complaints, including healthcare professionals and carers.
 This allows us to respond to queries and seek additional information as needed.
 The data we collect may include your name, email and/or postal address, phone number, and place of work (for healthcare professionals);

 - patients details, including name, hospital record numbers, age or date of birth, sex, weight, height, race, whether pregnant and/or breastfeeding, ethnicity (where the Summary of Product Characteristics includes specific information relating to ethnic origin), and occupational data (where this is strictly necessary for the evaluation of the adverse event); and